themattman/wordle-solver/README.md

 [] Thread each parallel execution (Clang Mac doesn't support threading :( )

 [] Break ties with more common letter in dictionary.
-TieBreaker class????
+TieBreaker class???? - mostly an unhit case

 [X] Only score letters that aren't green, thread through colors (`WordleGuess`) to the selector

 [] Average remaining words is 1.9... how could it be below 2??
+Because this is printed after a final processing step.
+TODO: Print numCands prior to this final step...

+[] Prompt user for interactive vs. run across dictionary modes

 Why is compile failing?
 What does this mean (from ctpl):